alphagov/frontend/docs/building_blocks_for_flexible_content.md

         content: Rorem ipsum dolor sit
 ```

-When authored in Whitehall, you should upload the images and then refer to them using their markdown syntax as follows:
+When authored in Whitehall, uploaded images should be referred to using markdown syntax.

 ```yaml
 - type: hero